argodev/argodev.github.io/_posts/2016-09-03-geofences-in-mongodb.md

 - mongodb
 - geofence
 - samples
+description: "I was recently working on a project with a colleague wherein we wanted to allow the user of our system to define one or more \"geofences\" for an experiment and then evalute each new GPS point and indicate via an alert if the sensor crossed any of those lines."
 ---

 I was recently working on a project with a colleague wherein we wanted to allow